yordan-g/yochess-ui/docs/tech/features-and-bugs.md

-## Feature to impl
+## Features to implement
-move sound
-Stop timer when offering a draw
+- Stop timer when offering a draw
+- Use vite-plugin-strip to strip console logs for prod

 ## Active bugs
-promotion dialog shows when pawn moves forward but there is opponent piece time increment fix transitions
+- Promotion dialog shows when pawn moves forward but there is opponent piece
+- Svelte transitions not quite working

 ### Important

 ### Fixed
-layout load on 404
+- Layout load on 404
-Clicking play when a friendly game is waiting is not working After draw deny resign button doesn't work!
+- Clicking play when a friendly game is waiting is not working
+- After draw deny resign button doesn't work!